City as Our Campus

 City as Our Campus℠ amplifies student learning by providing unique educational opportunities with leaders from the academic, cultural, scientific, non-profit, and business community in Pittsburgh.
 It is an extension of WT’s core middle school curriculum and middle school electives and augments them by providing meaningful, real-world experiences.

-In Middle School, students are engaged in learning experiences that introduce and engage the broader community to explore new interests, investigate pressing social issues, and connect with a diversity of people.
+In our private Middle School, students are engaged in learning experiences that introduce and engage the broader community to explore new interests, investigate pressing social issues, and connect with a diversity of people.
 This is a crucial stepping stone on the path to Upper School, where students will have the opportunity to establish more partnerships and to intern within the broader community.

 Exploring Pittsburgh